SiphokaziCele/Assignment3AdvancedCalculator/Reflections.md

 Challenge	Hard to model parallel actions	Less suited for object-level behavior

 Summary: State diagrams were ideal for showing how the calculator or user account changes states due to events (e.g., login, session expired), while activity diagrams effectively captured end-to-end workflows such as performing calculations or exporting results.

+# Reflections for designing the domain model and class diadram
+Designing the domain model and class diagram for the Advanced Calculator System posed several intellectual and practical challenges.
+One of the first hurdles was deciding the appropriate level of granularity for domain entities.
+Initially, there was a temptation to overcomplicate the model by introducing too many minor classes for operations like trigonometric functions, algebraic simplifications, or expression parsing.
+However, these would clutter the model and hinder readability.
+After several iterations, I chose to abstract these operations under the Calculator class, with different type values like basic, scientific, and graphing.

+Another challenge involved defining clear responsibilities between the User, Calculator, and Calculation classes.
+To maintain separation of concerns, user authentication was kept strictly within the User class, while all evaluation logic remained in the Calculator class.
+This decision aligns well with object-oriented principles and ensures flexibility in future extensions such as admin roles or advanced calculators.

+Aligning the domain model and class diagram with prior assignments required revisiting the use cases and state/activity diagrams created in Assignment 8.
+For example, the state transitions for “Perform Calculation” and “Generate Graph” directly informed the methods and class responsibilities in the diagram.
+The activity diagram's decision points also influenced the inclusion of a centralized ErrorHandler class to manage invalid inputs.

+A particularly tricky decision involved inheritance and composition.
+Initially, the Graph class was modeled as a standalone entity.
+However, since it shares common attributes like expression and result with Calculation, inheritance was introduced, making Graph a subclass of Calculation.
+This not only reduced redundancy but also aligned better with real-world object hierarchies, where graphing is an extension of standard calculations.

+The process also highlighted the importance of traceability in Agile development.
+The class diagram directly maps to user stories such as “As a user, I want to calculate an expression” or “As a user, I want to view my history.”
+Sprint tasks like implementing graph generation and input validation are now clearly associated with the respective methods and classes.

+One limitation was that Mermaid.js, while simple and readable, lacks advanced features like visibility modifiers for associations or detailed notes inline.
+Despite this, it was adequate for representing the key classes, attributes, and methods.

+This exercise reinforced the importance of designing software systems with extensibility and maintainability in mind.
+By creating an abstract yet comprehensive model, future requirements like multi-user collaboration or advanced computation modules can be integrated with minimal structural changes.
+I also learned that revisiting earlier work—like user stories, functional requirements, and behavior diagrams—ensures that design decisions remain grounded in user and system needs.

+In conclusion, this assignment not only deepened my understanding of domain modeling and class diagrams but also illustrated the value of cohesive design in software engineering.